Nicolas-Radomski/canSNPtyping/README.md

 not2.2	2106119	T	C
 not2.2	2106619	T	C
 ```
-## canSNP scheme organized in the form of kmers (kmerDesigner/chromoI-schema.db)
+## canSNP schema organized in the form of kmers (kmerDesigner/chromoI-schema.db)
 ```
 Genotype	SNP Location	Positive Base	Negative Base
 >10186337-1